thetestgame/Words/README.md

 # Words
-Command implementation of Scrabble written in python as part of my edX course
+Command implementation of Scrabble written in Python originally created for my edX course.